xrplevm/firewatch/README.md

-# e2e-suite
+# E2E test suite

-E2E suite to test the XRPL EVM Sidechain on every environment
+This project aims to create an e2e test suite for the XRPL EVM Sidechain accross all its environments.